ravgeetdhillon/gtk-web/CONTRIBUTING.md

 * `<ext>` is the extension of the image.
 Valid extensions are `.jpg`, `.jpeg`, `.svg`, `.png` and others.
 (Make sure that the images/illustrations you provide are optimized for size and quality)

 > A valid image name for an image to be used as a wallpaper or just a display image is: `wall-computer.png` or `wallpaper-computer.png`

+### Links and Paths

+All the links and paths are relative to the website URL.
+Donot give absolute URLs for lniks, images, scripts or any other resources that use the `path` attribute.
+Use of absolute URL is only appreciable when refering to am external resource.

 ### Adding/Updating/Removing Dependencies